socle-labs/soclelabs-resend-provider/README.md

 A Terraform provider for managing [Resend](https://resend.com) email infrastructure as code — domains, API keys, webhooks, contacts, segments, topics, and contact properties.

+> NOTICE: This project is not affiliated with or endorsed by Resend.
+Support for this provider is provided by the maintainers of this repository, not by Resend.
+Resend only provides support for the Resend API itself.

 ## Requirements

 - [Terraform](https://developer.hashicorp.com/terraform/downloads) >= 1.0